Israel in the Eurovision Song Contest 2018: Semi-final

-Israel was an early favorite with the bookies, sitting in second place to win on the day of the first semi-final.
+Israel was an early favorite with bookmakers, sitting in second place to win on the day of the first semi-final.
 Israel performed seventh in the first semi-final, following the entry from Lithuania and preceding the entry from Belarus.
 At the end of the night, Israel was one of the ten countries announced as qualifying for the grand final, their fourth qualification in a row since 2015.
 Following the semi-final, Netta joined the other new finalists in a press conference and a draw to see which half of the final she would perform in.
 Ultimately, Israel was drawn to perform in the second half of the final.
 It was later revealed that Israel won the first semi-final, scoring 283 points, 116 points from the televoting and 167 points from the juries.

 Final

 Israel performed twenty-second in the grand final, following Hungary and preceding the Netherlands.
 Following the jury vote, Israel was in third place behind Sweden in second and Austria first.
 However, neither Sweden nor Austria made it to the viewers' top ten, allowing Israel to both win the televote and the contest overall with a total of 529 points (Israel's highest-ever score).
 This marked Israel's fourth victory (after 1978, 1979, and 1998), tying them with the Netherlands as the 4th-most successful country in contest history (following France, Luxembourg, and the United Kingdom, with five wins; Sweden, with six wins; and Ireland, with seven wins).
 It was the twentieth time Israel finished in the top ten (the last occasion being Nadav Guedj and "Golden Boy," which finished 9th in 2015) and the eleventh they made the top five (the first time since 2005, when Shiri Maimon came 4th with "HaSheket SheNish'ar").
 This meant Israel would host the 2019 contest and automatically qualify for the following year's final.
 Among these points were five top marks from the jury vote (awarded by Austria, the Czech Republic, Finland, France, and San Marino) and eight top marks from the televote (awarded by Australia, Azerbaijan, Georgia, Moldova, Spain, Ukraine, and once again France and San Marino).
 Estonia was the only country that did not award any points to Israel in either jury vote or televote.

-Under the hybrid jury-televote system, Israel would have received twelve points from Australia, Austria, Croatia, the Czech Republic, Finland, France, Iceland, Moldova, San Marino, Spain, Sweden, Ukraine, and the United Kingdom.
+Under the hybrid jury-televote system, Israel would have received twelve points from Armenia, Australia, Austria, Bulgaria, Croatia, Czech Republic, Finland, France, Iceland, Italy, Moldova, San Marino, Spain, Sweden, Ukraine, and the United Kingdom.